Revised January 30, 2021

 Narayanan Neithalath, Subramaniam Rajam, Kiran Solanki, also ASU faculty, are exploring how to make concrete using waste iron powder.
 Like coal ash, this powder should be a resource instead of a waste material.
 The new concrete can potentially keep tens of thousands of tons of iron powder out of landfills.
 It also provides better electromagnetic shielding and blast and impact resistance than any conventional building material.

-Bruce White is working on a thermoelectric material that can efficiently turn waste heat to electricity.
+At Binghamton State University, Bruce White is working on a thermoelectric material that can efficiently turn waste heat to electricity.
 Seohkeun Choi is exploring biological solar cells.
 Undergraduate Becky Deng is helping build and test solar capacitors for storing energy.

 Do you know of research projects that need more than local coverage?
 Shoot me an email.
 Point me in the direction of following up.
 I’ll do what I can go get the word out.